dachev/node-cld/README.md

 ### encodingHint

-Pass a ENCODINGS value as a hint
+Pass an ENCODINGS value as a hint

 ### tldHint